-The trial will be a randomised, double-blind placebo-controlled trial, which will seek to enrol 440 patients with osteoarthritis of the knee.
+The trial is a randomised, double-blind placebo-controlled trial, which will seek to enrol 440 patients with osteoarthritis of the knee.
 Participants will receive intra-articular injections of Cymerus MSCs or placebo on three occasions over a period of 1 year, and will be followed up for a total of two years from enrolment.
 The co-primary endpoints are: (i) the proportion of participants achieving patient-acceptable symptom state (PASS) for knee pain at 24 months; and (ii) central medial femorotibial (cMFT) cartilage loss from baseline to 24 months.
 Secondary outcome measures will include assessments of pain, other symptoms, physical function and quality of life.
 The trial will take place at study centres in Sydney and Tasmania, and be led by Professor David Hunter.
 Professor Hunter is the Florance and Cope Chair of Rheumatology and Professor of Medicine at the University of Sydney and has been Chief Investigator of numerous clinical trials in osteoarthritis.
 He has more than 450 publications in high-impact journals, including the New England Journal of Medicine, Journal of the American Medical Association and British Medical Journal.

 The research team also includes Professor Changhai Ding (University of Tasmania), Professor Stefan Lohmander (Lund University, Sweden), Dr Rachel O'Connell (University of Sydney) and Dr Xia Wang (University of Sydney), as well as numerous associate investigators.